-Contralto gospel singer and conductor Albertina Walker, youngest of eight siblings, was born on August 29, 1929, in the Bronzeville community of Chicago, Illinois to Ruben Walker from Bibb County, Georgia, and Camille Coleman Walker from Houston County, Georgia.
-She began singing with her home church, the West Point Missionary Baptist Church children’s choir in Chicago at the age of four and continued throughout Oakland Grammar School.
+Born on August 29, 1929, contralto gospel singer and conductor Albertina Walker, was the youngest of nine siblings.
+Her parents, Ruben Walker and Camille Coleman Walker, moved from Georgia after the birth of their first four children and raised their family in the Bronzeville community in Chicago, Illinois.
+Walker began singing with the children’s choir at her home church, the West Point Missionary Baptist Church, at the age of four.
 At 17 while a student at Lucy Flower High School, she was a member of the Pete Williams Singers and toured with the Robert Anderson Singers.
-Between 1947 and 1949, Walker sang secular songs in Chicago nightclubs but joined the Melody of Zion Gospel Singers in 1949 and remained a gospel singer the rest of her life.
+Between 1947 and 1949, Walker sang secular songs in Chicago nightclubs.
+She joined the Melody of Zion Gospel Singers in 1949 and remained a gospel singer the rest of her life.

-Walker married Lesley O. Reynolds on August 20, 1967, and after divorcing, she married Reco Brooks from Memphis, Tennessee 1991.
+Walker married Lesley O. Reynolds on August 20, 1967.
+They later divorced, and she married Reco Brooks from Memphis, Tennessee in 1991.
 There were no children.

 Walker received 12 Grammy nominations for “Best Traditional Gospel Album,” “Best Traditional Soul Gospel Album,” and “Best Soul Gospel Vocal Performance, Female, Male.”
-However, it was in 1994 at the 37th Annual Grammy Awards that Walker won for “Best Traditional Soul Gospel Album” for Songs of The Church–Live in Memphis.
-Also in 1994, Chicago honored Walker by renaming a section of Cottage Grove Avenue near 35th Street, the “Albertina Walker and The Caravans Drive.”
-In addition, she was awarded an honorary Doctor of Letters degree by the Chicago Theological Seminary in 1994.
+However, it was in 1995 at the 37th Annual Grammy Awards that Walker won for “Best Traditional Soul Gospel Album” for Songs of The Church–Live in Memphis.